 Make sure your vet knows rabbits.
 A good way to find a rabbit-knowledgeable vet is by using the House Rabbit Society's links or in the UK, the Rabbit Welfare Association.
 We almost lost a rabbit due to a naive vet.

 Buns need their vaccines.
-In the UK, rabbits should be vaccinated for haemmorahgic fever as well as Myxomatosis.
+In the UK, rabbits should be vaccinated for haemmorahgic fever (VHD) as well as Myxomatosis.
 Always have new buns vaccinated before being in any contact with those already living with you.
+Now you can get a combination vaccine of both.

 They should be spayed/neutered as this will ensure they do not breed, calm their temperament, and they will live longer.
 It will also help prevent spraying.